 We visited on the busiest day, when a range of investigations were being carried out by our crew and our drilling team, D&I Drilling.
 We were also joined on-site by Chris Lydon of HL Structural Engineers.

-Geo-environmental engineer, Natasha was overseeing the Window Sampling taking place at the front of the hotel.
+One of our geoenvironmental consultants engineer, Natasha was overseeing the Window Sampling taking place at the front of the hotel.
 The process began with a CAT scan of the area and a hand-dug trial hole, to ensure that there were no live services lurking below ground that we were unaware of.

 Once this area had been de-risked, the Window Sampling took place, with underground samples taken to test for contamination and to test the strength and texture of the ground.
 Samples were taken at 1 metre, 2-3 metres, and 3 metres in depth.